-This other information comprises the 2019 Annual Report, but does not comprise the annual accounts and our audit report with respect to this.
+This other information comprises the 2020 Annual Report, but does not comprise the annual accounts and our audit report with respect to this.
+Other information also includes the remuneration report, which we expect to receive after the date of this auditor's report.
 The Board of Directors and Chief Executive Officer are responsible for this other information.